 Korhan’s computer performance system is called Omnibus.
 The instruments within Omnibus are a culmination of Korhan’s musical past and aesthetic choices.
 Omnibus instruments use concrete sounds (samples, field recordings), morphed and processed in realtime.
 They can be as simple as one single sample being played using a Nintendo Wii controller to a complex system that employs granular synthesis and spectral processing.
 The instruments are played interactively using Nintendo Wii controllers (Korhan’s choice of controller when he plays in ensembles with acoustic/electric instrument players), an iPad (used in solo/duo performances as well as ensemble concerts) and several midi controllers.

-Korhan spent two residencies at STEIM (Center for research & development of instruments & tools for performers) in Amsterdam, where he studied use of sensors in music performance and instrument design.
+Korhan has had three residencies at STEIM (Center for research & development of instruments & tools for performers) in Amsterdam, where he studied use of sensors in music performance and instrument design.
 He was a guest composer at the Electronic Music Studios in Stockholm in January 2011.

 He performed in Austria, Belgium, Holland, Germany, Finland, Iran, Ireland, Israel, Italy, Russia, Greece, Sweden, Turkey, UK and USA.